A federal government Website managed by the U.S. Department of Health and Human Services

 Note: Upper-case letters in these vaccine abbreviations denote full-strength doses of diphtheria (D) and tetanus (T) toxoids and pertussis (P) vaccine.
 Lower-case “d” and “p” denote reduced doses of diphtheria and pertussis used in the adolescent/adult-formulations.
 The “a” in DTaP and Tdap stands for “acellular”, meaning that the pertussis component contains only a part of the pertussis organism.

-Pertussis, a respiratory illness commonly known as whooping cough, is a very contagious disease caused by a type of bacteria called Bordetella pertussis.
+Pertussis, a respiratory illness commonly known as whooping cough, is a very contagious disease caused by a type of bacteria.
 Pertussis is found only in humans and is spread from person to person.
 People with pertussis usually spread the disease by coughing or sneezing while in close contact with others, who then breathe in the pertussis bacteria.

-Everyone is at risk for pertussis, but it is most severe for babies; more than half of infants younger than one year of age who get the disease are hospitalized.
+Everyone is at risk for pertussis, but it is most severe for babies, especially in the first months of life before pertussis immunizations begin; about half of infants younger than one year of age who get the disease are hospitalized.
 Of infants who are hospitalized with pertussis, one in four get pneumonia (lung infection), one or two in a hundred will have convulsions, and one or two in a hundred will die.

 Early symptoms can last for one to two weeks and usually include: